microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationalbranding-get.md

 ### Example 4: Get the bannerLogo for the default locale

 The following example returns the **bannerLogo** object for the default locale.
 To retrieve Stream object types for example, **bannerLogo**, use the [Get organizationalBrandingLocalizationmethod](organizationalbrandinglocalization-get.md).
 You may specify the value of **id** as `default` or `0` in the request URL.
-If the property is not set, the request returns an empty response.
+If the property isn't set, the request returns an empty response.

 #### Request